s-vitaliy/zio-metrics-connectors/docs/metrics/datadog-client.md

 In principle the setup is as follows:

-1. The ZIO application sends datagrams to `localhost:8125` via UDP, so we need a component picking up those datagrams.
+1. The ZIO application sends datagrams to `/var/run/datadog/datadog.sock` via the datagram unix domain socket.
 1. Run a Datadog Collector within a docker image exposing a Unix socket for datagrams.
-1. Run `socat` to listen on the UDP socket 8125 and forward incoming traffic to the Unix socket.
 1. Configure a dashboard in Datadog to visualize the metrics.

 ### Get and run the docker based Datadog collector